JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 -   `r pkg("DQAstats", priority = "core")` provides a data quality assessment for electronic health records.
 It integrates metadata and allows to compare two datasets by design.
 The data quality framework for which this package was developed is described in [Kapsner et al. (2019)](https://www.thieme-connect.de/products/ejournals/abstract/10.1055/s-0041-1733847).
 The add-on package `r pkg("DQAgui")` enriches this package with a GUI.

 -   `r pkg("MOQA")` focuses on single variables and provides separate functions and reports for numeric and categorical variables.
 The reports are created as separate PDF files for each variable, including an overview of the data elements and visualizations of their distribution.
-The package was motivated by the data quality guidelines by [Nonnemacher et al. (2014)](https://library.oapen.org/bitstream/handle/20.500.12657/39363/datenqualitat-in-der-medizinischen-forschung.pdf?sequence=1).
+The package was motivated by the data quality guidelines of [Nonnemacher et al. (2014)](https://library.oapen.org/bitstream/handle/20.500.12657/39363/datenqualitat-in-der-medizinischen-forschung.pdf?sequence=1).

 ## Descriptive overviews and data exploration

+These packages focus on data exploration and yield descriptive summaries and overviews of the data.

 ### Packages including reporting features